TomFerr23/hacker-news-app/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-Your Name - Your Email - Your Twitter
+Tom Ferrari - tomferrari.dev@gmail.com - tom_ferrari_

 Project Link: https://github.com/your-username/black-lotus-community